rokka-io/rokka-site/source/_references/45-protected-images-stacks.md

 If you want certain images to only be accessible with a signed URL - for example some high resolution photographs people shouldn't be able to just download through changing the rokka render URL - you can mark an image as protected.
-Then no matter how, they always need a signed url to be downloaded.
+Then no matter how, they always need a signed url to be accessed.
+Be aware, that people still can just download that image to their device and then send it to other people.

 Furthermore, API users with just the roles `sourceimages:read` and `sourceimages:write` can't download the original binaries of such protected images.
 You have to explicitly give the `sourceimages:download:protected` role to those users.
 Other roles